The Cavern (1964 film): Plot

-In 1944 Italy, Allied forces are fighting German Nazi troops who have occupied Italy.
-Near a village, Anna (Rosanna Schiaffino), a local woman finds her lost goat in an abandoned hillside cavern, followed by her sometimes-boyfriend Mario (Nino Castelnuevo).
-American Sergeant Joe Cramer (John Saxon), also finds the cavern and alerts his small reconnaissance party, led by a Captain Wilson (Larry Hagman) and accompanied by a British war journalist and officer, who still likes to be addressed as "General" Braithwaite (Brian Aherne).
-They are also joined by another soldier, Lieutenant Peter Carter (Peter Marshall), claiming to be a Canadian officer but soon revealed to be a deserter.
-The group is confronted by German officer Hans Beck (Hans von Borosody) and his sergeant, but nearby shelling seals the mouth of the cavern, killing the sergeant and trapping the seven together.
+In 1944, Allied forces are fighting German Nazi troops who have occupied Italy.
+Near an Italian village, Anna, a local woman finds her lost goat in an abandoned hillside cavern, followed by her sometimes-boyfriend Mario.
+American Sergeant Joe Cramer, also finds the cavern and alerts his small reconnaissance party, led by a Captain Wilson and accompanied by a British war journalist and officer, who still likes to be addressed as "General" Braithwaite.
+They are also joined by another soldier, Lieutenant Peter Carter, claiming to be a Canadian officer but soon revealed to be a deserter.
+The group is confronted by German officer Hans Beck and his sergeant, but nearby shelling seals the mouth of the cavern, killing the sergeant and trapping the seven together.

 The group discovers that the cavern had been used as a supply and munitions depot, with a generator and enough food and water to sustain them for some time, as well as a stock of brandy.
 Not finding any other exit, the group sort themselves into individual living areas, while their social relationships realign.
 Captain Wilson has no real command experience, and General Braithwaite is too old and set in his ways to be an effective commander, so Cramer becomes the leader of the group.
 Anna, who finds herself relegated to "women's work," cooking and washing up, rebels while sexual tension builds between her and Cramer.
 Braithwaite finds a cache of brandy and is discovered by Wilson, who promises not to inform the others as long as he can share the General's hidden bottles.